jjjmmm0410/G3/README.md

 ![image](https://github.com/jjjmmm0410/G3/assets/130952709/675bf05f-291a-483c-9920-a9cd25e1b499)

 ### More about Zep
- - How to use Zep :
+ - How to use Zep : Link that G3 plays zep (Quiz room & Classroom)

+ - More Information about Zep

  ## 4. Questions